przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index.md

 Hooks were introduced to React to replace class creation of components.
 Replace with what?
 Replace with function creation.

 'Whoa!' one can shout.
-We could have created componenets with functions this whole time.
+We could have created components with functions this whole time.
 What the whole fuss with hooks is about?
 Before I answer this question let us take two steps back.

 ## How do we create components in React?